microprediction/precise/LITERATURE.md

 under box and group constraints is introduced.
 A comprehensive set of portfolio simulations over 6 equity universes demonstrates the appeal of the algorithm for portfolios consisting of 20 − 200 assets.
 HRP delivers highly diversified allocations with low volatility, low portfolio turnover and competitive performance metrics

+## Schur Complement and Symmetric Positive Semidefinite Matrices [pdf](https://www.cis.upenn.edu/~jean/schur-comp.pdf)
+Jean Gallier

+In this note, we provide some details and proofs of some results from Appendix A.5 (especially Section A.5.5) of Convex Optimization by Boyd and Vandenberghe.